-Compassionate Counsel in Difficult Situations
+Compassionate Counsel In Difficult Situations

-We will educate you on what is required for the relocation or removal of the minor children, how to fight against it if necessary, the possible consequences of relocation, the complicated process and the potential legal battle ahead.
+I will educate you on what is required for the relocation or removal of the minor children, how to fight against it if necessary, the possible consequences of relocation, the complicated process and the potential legal battle ahead.

 Nebraska courts have identified a number of factors that judges must consider when ruling on relocation matters.
 They must determine the legitimacy of the parent’s reason for requesting the relocation, and they must determine that the relocation is in your child(ren)’s best interests.
 Judges will closely examine the parent’s motivations and necessity for relocation.
 The entire process can take a heavy toll on parents and children.
-The ability to relocate with custody of a child has become increasingly difficult in recent years.

 Aggressive Representation When You Need it Most

 Becoming informed and educated about the various issues involved in a child custody relocation case is vital.
 I have more than 25 years of experience advocating for and protecting the rights of fathers in Nebraska.
 Just because your ex-wife decides that your child(ren) can be better cared for if she moves out of state to a new job or to be closer to family, that does not mean that it is in your children’s best interests.
 A custodial parent desiring to relocate bears the burden of proof and must convince the courts that the move is legitimate and will enhance your child’s life on the basis of several factors.